Top Seven Mistakes to Avoid When Learning Portuguese (or any language)

 Don’t hesitate to get exposed to sounds of the language as much as you can listening and watching different resources: music, tv, movies, radio, the news, etc…

-5 – OBSESION FOR MEANINGS
+5 – OBSESSION FOR MEANINGS

 Most beginning language learners get all fussed about it and feel like they have to know every single word they come across before passing on to something else.
 This creates a blockage and makes their life miserable, because they will never know all the definition for each word.